bojates/bojates.github.io/_posts/2019-04-02-getting-started-with-jekyll.markdown

     git commit -m 'add your message'
     git push

-View the pages at: [https://bojates.github.io/](https://bojates.github.io/)
+View the pages at: [https://bojates.github.io/](https://bojates.github.io/) (it can take a few minutes to update.)